dbader/node-datadog-metrics/README.md

     * Set tags that are common to all metrics.
 * `onError`: A function to call when there are asynchronous errors seding buffered metrics to Datadog.
 It takes one argument (the error). (optional)
-    * If the error was not handled (either by setting this option or by specifying a handler when manually calling `flush()`), the error will be logged to stdout.
+    * If this option is not set, the error will be logged to stderr.
 * `histogram`: An object with default options for all histograms.
 This has the same properties as the options object on the `histogram()` method.
 Options specified when calling the method are layered on top of this object.